robecampbelljr/cpFileNameToTitle/README.md

 pip install mutagen
 pip install pywin32
 ```

+***IMPORTANT:*** Before running the script, ensure every file in your directory **is not** in *read only* mode.
+Simply navigate to the parent of the directory you want to affect.
+Right click on your directory and select *Properties*.
+In the properties window, make sure *Read Only* is **not** checked.
+If it is, uncheck it and click *ok*.
+You will be prompted if you would like to make these changes to the file only or to all subfolders and files; select all subfolders and files and click *ok*.

-Once those dependencies are installed, navigate to the parent directory of the script and run it by entering into the command line:
+Once those dependencies are installed, and you have ensured all files **are not** in *read only* mode, navigate to the parent directory of the script and run it by entering into the command line:
 ```
 python cpFileNameToTitle.py
 ```